WildkrattFan/currency-translator-bot/README.md

 ```
 This will create the required database and also start the bot.

+## Hosting
+For hosting the bot, the easiest way is to create a postgres database somewhere, get a connection string for a database, and then run the docker file.
+If you need more specific hosting help, please see the support section.

 ## Support
 Support is provided in my [official discord](https://discord.gg/GnqZQ4Wemd)